 Diabetes is a chronic metabolic disorder that impairs your body’s ability to regulate blood sugar.
 Hyperglycaemia and poor diabetes management can eventually lead to long-term health complications like heart disease, kidney disease, and nerve damage.

-Cinnamon, a spice derived from the bark of trees belonging to the Cinnamomum genus, has been revered for its aromatic flavour and potential health-benefiting properties.
+Cinnamon, a spice derived from the bark of trees belonging to the Cinnamomum genus, has been revered for its aromatic flavor and potential health-benefiting properties.
 It confers numerous health benefits including lowering blood sugar levels, which is valuable in controlling diabetes.

 cinnamon for diabetes